cloudera/cloudera-playbook/README.md

 # Cloudera Playbook

-An Ansible Playbook that installs the Cloudera stack on RHEL/CentOS
+An Ansible Playbook that installs the Cloudera stack on RHEL/CentOS.
+There are various customization options available such as below

+Install Cloudera Manager with

+    Metadata Database as Postgresql,Mariadb(with or without replication)

+    Create custom cloudera manager repository

+    Install specific version of Java or Default Java

+see the section user variables.

 # Running the playbook